 We have what was said to be the last few cases of the original dicryl organosol used from the factory.
 Unless specifically requested, we do not use this on restorations due to it’s lacquer base (lacquer is not long lasting or durable).
 Instead we have formulated an exact product to use solely on our restorations.

 To put it simply, artistry.
 Anyone can follow ‘how to paint a car 101′, but it takes a skilled tradesman with an artist’s eye and touch to be able to create these laser straight bodies.

 It takes a lot of time and patience to keep blocking and sanding until it’s perfect.
 In the restoration world, the word “straight” is used too loosely and in actuality there are very few shops that can achieve this kind of paint and body work.

 Use these general tips when looking at the body and paint work of a car:

 Perfectly aligned body panels

 No highs and lows when sighting down the side of the car

-Yes and No. It depends on what YOU want.
+Sure.
+It depends on what you want.
 There are plenty of good reproduction parts made today and plenty of bad ones.
 We know which are good and which are bad and will help you make the decision to go with original, reproduction or NOS.
-We have won many 1st place awards in Original Equipment classes using reproduction parts and have no predisposed notions that one way is better than the other.
+We have won many 1st place awards in Original Equipment classes using reproduction parts.
 It depends on what you want.
 If we can get an original or NOS (new old stock) part we would usually prefer that, but sometimes the budget won’t allow it or the client just doesn’t want it.